 - Authentication flow in tabs describes how tab authentication works in Teams.
 This shows a typical web based authentication flow used for tabs.

 - Azure AD authentication in tabs describes how to connect to Azure Active Directory from within a tab in your app in Teams.

-- Silent authentication (Azure AD) describes how to implement single sign on (SSO) in your app using Azure Active Directory.
-Currently SSO only works for tabs.
+- Silent authentication (Azure AD) describes how to reduce sign-in/consent prompts in your app using Azure Active Directory.